-Weight Management

-There are no BMI requirements to participate in this program.
-If you qualify and join the program, you will get:
+Weight Management: If you qualify and join the program, you will get:

-- An application and cellular scale that logs and tracks results. - · Messaging and live one-on-one expert coaching - Health summaries to help educate and offer positive reinforcement.
+- An application and cellular scale that logs and tracks results. - Messaging and live one-on-one expert coaching. - Health summaries to help educate and offer positive reinforcement.

 EXCLUSIONS AND LIMITATIONS